 - A change in or waiver from any provision of this Code applicable to a Senior Executive must be granted by the Board of Directors or by the Nominating Corporate Governance Committee.
-The Corporation will disclose any such changes in or waivers from this Code applicable to a Senior Executive, in accordance with the provisions of the Securities Exchange Act of 1934, as amended, and the rules thereunder. - The Board of Directors of the Corporation shall be responsible for the administration of this Code and shall have the sole authority to amend this Code or grant waivers of its provisions.
-Waivers will be disclosed as required by the Securities Exchange Act of 1934, as amended, and the rules thereunder and the applicable rules of the New York Stock Exchange, Inc.
+The Corporation will disclose the nature of such changes or waivers from this Code applicable to a Senior Executive, as required by law or stock exchange regulation or on the Corporation's website. - The Board of Directors of the Corporation shall be responsible for the administration of this Code and shall have the sole authority to amend this Code or grant waivers of its provisions.
+Waivers will be disclosed as required by law or stock exchange regulation or on the Corporation's website.